cubed-dev/cubed/_sources/design.md

 ## Runtime

 Cubed uses external runtimes for computation.
-It follows the Rechunker model (and uses its API) to delegate tasks to stateless executors, which include Python (in-process), Lithops, Modal, Beam, and other Rechunker executors like Dask and Prefect.
+It follows the Rechunker model (and uses its API) to delegate tasks to stateless executors, which include Python (in-process), Lithops, Modal, and Apache Beam.

 ## Primitive operations